 Recently, a Best Food Facts reader wanted to know whether she should rinse deli-style meat to wash away salt.
-To answer this question, we reached out to Dr. Casey Owens, Associate Professor in the Department of Food Science and member of the Center of Excellence for Poultry Science, University of Arkansas, and Dr. Ruth MacDonald, PhD, RD, Chair and Professor of the Department of Food Science & Human Nutrition, Iowa State University.
+To answer this question on cold cuts, we reached out to Dr. Casey Owens, Associate Professor in the Department of Food Science and member of the Center of Excellence for Poultry Science, University of Arkansas, and Dr. Ruth MacDonald, PhD, RD, Chair and Professor of the Department of Food Science & Human Nutrition, Iowa State University.

 What is cured deli-style meat?